 From 24th February, following the government's announcement removing all domestic restrictions in England, we ask that you follow the published HSA guidelines.

 Asymptomatic testing will no longer be required to attend classes.
 However, we strongly suggest if you do have symptoms of Covid-19, you do not attend your class and follow guidelines found on www.NHS.uk.

 We ask individuals to continue to respect the personal choices of their tutor and fellow students.

 Most students are expected to contribute to their course fees.
 Some courses receive funding from the Education and Skills Funding Agency (ESFA), and these can be offered at a reduced rate to eligible learners.
 Please note other providers may offer these courses with alternative funding at a reduced rate.

 Telephone enrolments can only be processed with payment by Credit/Debit card.

 Learners can choose to pay their course fees in instalments by standing order with payments structured as follows:

 Learners electing to pay by standing order will be liable for the full cost of the course.
 Should they withdraw from the course for any reason other than medical, they will be liable to pay the course fee in full.

-Reduced fees are only available on courses which receive funding from the Education and Skills Funding Agency (ESFA) and students who apply for reduced fees will be checked for eligibility at the start of their course.
-Eligibility for reduced course fees will be subject to the student providing proof of being in receipt of one of the following means tested benefits depending on the type of course as follows:
+Reduced fees are only available on courses that receive funding from the Education and Skills Funding Agency (ESFA) and students who apply for reduced fees will be checked for eligibility at the start of their course.
+Eligibility for reduced course fees will be subject to the student providing proof of being in receipt of one of the following means-tested benefits depending on the type of course as follows:

 Courses leading to an examination